Pilgrim’s Progress: Neal Berry completes the Camino de Santiago for Wirral Hospice St John’s in memory of his mum ChristinePublished on: 11/10/2023

-Neal who keeps fit on board at sea, or when onshore, by walking 10k most days, in that searing heat of the Middle East, with an 8.5kg pack on his back as practice for his long walk knows that this is going to be an extra special trial.
+Neal who keeps fit on board at sea, or when onshore, by walking 10k most days, in that searing heat of the Middle East, with an 8.5kg pack on his back as practice for his long walk was in really good shape although he did find some stretches extremely challenging.

-Above all he will do his mum, Christine, very proud.
+Above all he really did do his mum, Christine, very proud.
 Very proud indeed!

 There’s still an opportunity to sponsor Neal for his enormous efforts at www.justgiving.com/page/neal-berry-1686558829280